rmclare445/thermopi/README.md

 You may wish to run this in the background or [on a separate screen](https://www.howtogeek.com/662422/how-to-use-linuxs-screen-command/).
 You can periodically check the state.log for data and can plot from it.
 (I'll add a plotting script at some point, too).

+I'll be sure to add more instruction on how to use the namelist if anyone has trouble with it.